LauraTelqiu/Paint-Store/README.md

 # Paint Store

 ## About
-a vibrant, color-rich web page for a home paint business.
+Vibrant, color-rich web page for a home paint business.
 It displays information about using color in a home and color swatches with varying lightness, saturation, and hue.